-IGA and PAM: How Identity Governance Administration Connects with Privileged Access Management
+IGA and PAM: How Identity Governance Administration Connects with PAM

 Misappropriation of user identity is one of the root causes of many serious cybersecurity incidents.
 The threat can appear as a malicious actor impersonating an authorized system user, a hacker creating a fictitious user account, or a legitimate user taking improper actions.
 In each case, security managers may have trouble detecting the actions of an ill-intentioned user or they discover the problem after the fact.